USB internet sticks, also known as dongles, use a mobile network to connect your device to the internet.

 Broadband dongles use the same 3G and 4G technology as a mobile phone, so nearly all mobile providers offer mobile broadband.
 The market is simply too competitive not to.

-- Three’s dongle provides speeds of up to 42Mbps.
+- Three's 4G dongle provides speeds of up to 42Mbps.

-- EE 4G specialists EE offers speeds up to 80Mbps.
+- EE, the UK's 4G specialists, offers speeds of up to 60Mbps.

 Pros and cons of dongles: